Shipping to Indonesia

 Advantage: you save money not only on freight, but also on trucking, terminal handling and customs.
 Again using above example and assuming you ship to Rotterdam, you would pay 4 x USD 230 vs. 3 x USD 295 in Jakarta and 4 x USD 160 vs. 3 x USD 160 in Rotterdam for total saving on THC of USD 280.
 On top of this, you save 1 truck both in Jakarta and Rotterdam.

-Advantages sum up; consider that you get Maersk Line's award winning second-to-none service, the assurance of maximum cargo-control through Maersk Line's world-wide network of on-line offices and you save money on freight, trucking, customs and handling at the same time.
+Advantages sum up; consider that you get Maersk's award winning second-to-none service, the assurance of maximum cargo-control through Maersk's world-wide network of on-line offices and you save money on freight, trucking, customs and handling at the same time.
 In addition, you have access to an industry leading suite of Electronic commerce applications free of charge.
-Let Maersk Line's advantages be your advantages and help you lead the way in your industry.
+Let Maersk's advantages be your advantages and help you lead the way in your industry.

 Please note - 45' containers are especially suited for large shipments of light weight cargo.
 For Europe, max. weight of cargo incl. all packaging may not exceed 240 kg/cbm (total cargo weight not exceeding 18,000 kg).
 Examples of commodities that work excellently in 45' containers are furniture, garments, footwear, toys, electronics, arts & crafts.